 Northern Liberties/Fishtown: Consider yourself a hipster?
 Ride a fixie to your job at a coffee shop/dive bar/tattoo parlor?
 Create sculptures out of trash in your spare time?
 You’ve found your ’hood.
 Northern Liberties is the area immediately north of Old City; Fishtown is the next stop over.
 Northern Liberties, especially, is slowly being gentrified, with new homes and apartments sprouting up.
 That means there’s now a huge range of rents, depending on if you’re looking for a small space in an older rowhome, or a swanky, artist-style loft.
 Just remember that if one place doesn’t suit your budget, another a few blocks down probably will.

 Art Museum: At the northwestern edge of Center City is the Art Museum neighborhood, where the appropriately located Philadelphia Museum of Art resides.
 Set on the other side of the wide boulevard known as Benjamin Franklin Parkway, this area feels slightly removed from downtown.
-Quieter, narrower streets and cheaper rents are typical fare around here, perfect for someone looking to for someplace a bit quieter.
+Quieter, narrower streets and lower rents are typical fare around here, perfect for someone looking for someplace a bit quieter.
 People do, however, tend to use the word “funky” when describing this neighborhood, so keep that in mind if you shy away from the Bohemian-type.

 Graduate Hospital: Also known as “South of South,” “Southwest Center City,” or sometimes -- don’t worry, we’re trying to put a stop to this -- “G-Ho,” Grad Hospital is what the polite folk call an “up-and-coming neighborhood.”
 There’s an optimistic blend of brand-spanking-new townhouses; slightly larger properties, each being converted into two or three upscale apartments; and run-down fixer-uppers being bought by young professionals who want to be near their jobs in Center City.
 Add an abundance of students living in the places that haven’t been rehabbed yet to that mix, and you’ve got a pretty good image of what to expect when moving out here.

 Bella Vista/Queen Village: These classy next-door neighborhoods just east of Grad Hospital are pretty hard to tell apart, with one exception: Queen Village gentrified a little earlier, so it’s a bit more expensive.
-Both have a settled in, family-friendly feel, especially compared to the other fringe neighborhoods.
+Both have a settled in feel, especially compared to the other neighborhoods.
 A lot of the homes here, whether for one family (more common) or broken up into apartments, are old.
 Like, 18th-century old.

 University City: Just west of the Schuylkill River, Center City’s western boundary, is West Philly.
 The section of West Philly closest to Center City is called University City.
 If you haven’t figured out the elaborate naming system yet, it’s where the universities are.
 Surprising, right?
 Here, you’ll find a mix of students, professors, hippies and, of course, hipsters.
 Normally, you’ll find them all heading to the park to check out the farmers market and play Frisbee, so consider joining in if that’s your scene.
 The properties catering to students/closest to the colleges are typically pricy, but you’ll be able to find plenty of affordable options carved out of rambling old Victorian homes.
-In fact, the low-cost apartments here are among the cheapest in the city: One-bedrooms start as low as $600.
+In fact, the low-cost apartments here are among the most inexpensive in the city: One-bedrooms start as low as $600.

 It’s a good thing Philly is a very walkable city, because parking is a pain and the public transit system is spotty at best.
 It’s not as if you can’t get anywhere using SEPTA (Southeastern Pennsylvania Transportation Authority), it’s just that it’s not always convenient.
 If you’re someone who plans your day out to the minute, you might want to give yourself a pretty big window, just in case.
 There are two fast subway lines, one north-south and the other east-west, and many, many slow buses and trolleys.
 It’s always good to make sure you have available transportation options before signing a lease, but we recommend you double check.
 And don’t even bother planning to catch a free ride for just a stop or two on one of the suburban trains that pass through the city.
 The conductors are on to that trick, and they’ll embarrass you in front of the whole car.
 Um, not that we’d know.